KennthShang/PhaVIP/README.md

 <img src='logo.png'>

 PhaVP is a python library for classifying phages virion protein.
+It has two functions.
+First, it can classify a protein into either PVPs or non-PVPs (binary classification task).
+Second, it can assign a more detailed annotation for predicted PVPs, such as major capsid, major tail, and portal (multi-class classification task).

 PhaVP is based on chaos game representation and Vision Transformer model.
 This GitHub is the local version of PhaVP.
 The webserver of PhaVP is avaliable via [server version](https://phage.ee.cityu.edu.hk/phavp).

 In addition, we provide many other phage-related analysis tools.
 Feel free to check them out [PhaBOX](https://phage.ee.cityu.edu.hk/).

 # Overview
-PhaVP has two functions.
-First, it can classify a protein into either PVPs or non-PVPs (binary classification task).
-Second, it can assign a more detailed annotation for predicted PVPs, such as major capsid, major tail, and portal (multi-class classification task).

 ## Required Dependencies
 Detailed package information can be found in `phavp.yaml`